 Baltimore’s Inclusive & Woke Museums

-In my youth as a Baltimore school boy, there were no inclusive and woke museums.
-I remember visits to Baltimore Museum of Art and Walters Art Gallery.
-Teachers emphasized the importance of Greek and Roman sculptures and history and their important on Democracy and structure of American government.
-Many times they justifiably gloated over master artists from 15th to 20th century Europe.
-But seeing a Greek statue of David never quite did it for me.
-Hard as I looked, I could not find artists that looked like my family and friends in West Baltimore, East Baltimore or New York.
+In my youth as a Baltimore school boy, there were no inclusive and “woke” museums.
+I remember visits to the Baltimore Museum of Art, Walters Art Gallery, and Maryland History Museum.
+Teachers emphasized the importance of Greek and Roman sculptures and history and the importance of Maryland to America’s democratic structure of government.
+Many times they gloated over master artists from 15th to 20th century Europe and Marylanders who signed the U.S. Declaration of Independance.
+Though important to recognize, they were not inspiring for me.
+Hard as I looked, I could not find artists that looked like my family and friends in Baltimore, Washington, Pittsburgh, or New York City.
 There was nothing in their life experience or perspective that I could connect with.
-Today, Baltimore’s Enchanting Museums take things to another level.
+I’m happy to report that Baltimore’s Inclusive Museums take things to another level today.

-When I visited as a youngster, there were no museums featuring old school black entertainers like Billie Holiday, Duke Ellington, Ethel Waters, Count Basie, Cab Calloway and the Nicholas Brothers.
-Nor could you find exhibits about then new school black entertainers like Michael Jackson, Prince, Earth, Wind & Fire, Kool & The Gang and more.
-And what about black visual artists.
-Seeing artwork by Romare Bearden or Allison Saar was out of the question.
+When I visited as a youngster, there were no museums featuring old-school black entertainers like Billie Holiday, Duke Ellington, Ethel Waters, Count Basie, Cab Calloway, and the Nicholas Brothers.
+Nor could you find exhibits about Michael Jackson, Prince, Earth, Wind & Fire, Kool & The Gang, and more.
+Seeing visual artwork by Romare Bearden or Allison Saar was out of the question.

-As you see below, there so much more in the only city with 5 major black museums and “woke” general museums.
+As you see below, there so much more in the only city with 5 major black museums and more inclusive general museums.

 Baltimore Museum of Art

 DESCRIPTION: Maryland’s largest art museum showcases a dazzling collection of ancient mosaics, European masters classics, contemporary art, and sculpture gardens adjacent to the Johns Hopkins University campus.
 The main building was designed in the 1920s by renowned architect John Russell Pope and an impressive wing for contemporary art was added in 1994.
-Its home to an impressive collection of artwork by Matisse, Picasso, Monet, Cezanne, Gauguin and van Gogh.
-Along with its extensive collection of 18th and 19th century American art, the museum has 16 galleries filled with one of the country’s best collections of 20th century Post-Impressionistic pieces and a permanent exhibit of African art.
-The museum has made dramatic progress showcasing artworks and themes important to the black community, including Black Lives Matter.
+It’s home to an impressive collection of artwork by Matisse, Picasso, Monet, Cezanne, Gauguin, and Van Gogh.
+Along with its extensive collection of 18th and 19th-century American art, the museum has 16 galleries filled with one of the country’s best collections of 20th-century Post-Impressionistic pieces and a permanent exhibit of African art.
+The museum has made dramatic progress in showcasing artworks and themes important to the black community, including Black Lives Matter.
 It is wheelchair accessible and features an eclectic gift shop and scenic restaurant.
 We heartily recommend it.